Rexton Hearing Aids Review

 Smart Li-ion Charger

 This contactless inductance charger provides a full 24 hours of use for the Stellar Li hearing aids (a TruCore model) in just four hours.
-We’re all for a fast charge!
+I’m all for a fast charge!
+This can really come in handy when you forget to charge your hearing aids or just need a few hours of power quickly.

 Rexton Smart Li-ion Power